Your browser does not support iframes.

 Students can predict their rank with the help of this specially designed JEE Advanced 2020 Rank Predictor.
 Students can use this tool to predict their rank on the basis of their score calculated using the answer key.
 Students have to furnish details like their score and category which this JEE Advanced Rank Predictor analyses to come up with the most appropriate rank based on furnished details.

-The result of JEE Advanced 2020 will be released tentatively in the first week of June in online mode.
+The result of JEE Advanced 2020 will be released tentatively on June 8 in online mode.
 Students will be required to login using their application number and password to check their result.
 The JEE Advanced 2020 result will be available in the form of score card mentioning the marks secured by candidates in each subject in both the papers, rank of candidate in Common Rank List and All India Rank.

 Students can check their result with the help of following steps